JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

 6\.
 ‘He seeks union and attachment without taking the first (step to such an end):’—there is no possibility of a (good) issue.

 &nbsp;&nbsp;&nbsp;&nbsp;[^198].
-(The trigram representing) the sky, and that representing wind moving above it, form Hsiâo _Kh_û The superior man, in accordance with this, adorns the outward manifestation of his virtue.
+(The trigram representing) the sky, and that representing wind moving above it, form Hsiâo <i>Kh</i>û The superior man, in accordance with this, adorns the outward manifestation of his virtue.

 1\.
 ‘He returns and pursues his own path:’—it is right that there should be good fortune.